STEP 1 – CREATE A VISION

 Building a custom home begins with your vision.
 The key to making your vision a reality is the ability to communicate your vision to the builder.
 Listed below are some tools that will assist you with this process:

-Two great websites for collecting ideas on features for your home are www.pinterest.com and www.houzz.com.
+- Two other great websites for collecting ideas on features for your home are http://www.pinterest.comand http://www.houzz.com.
 Both websites offer unlimited ideas on everything from design to space savers and organization.
 Both websites allow you to become a member for free.
 The membership allows you to store all of your design ideas in one place.

-It is very important to have a clear understanding of your budget up front.
-This will assist in balancing your dreams with reality.
-If you are planning on getting a loan, it is strongly recommended that you get pre-qualified before proceeding to Step 2.
+- Budget – It is very important to have a clear understanding of your budget up front.
+This will assist in balancing your vision with your budget.
+If you are planning on getting a loan, you will need to get pre-qualified for a loan before proceeding to Step 2.
 If you do not already have a lender, Step 7 provides some helpful hints to consider when selecting one.

 - Hard copies of the house plans and pictures that reflect the features you like.